 All coroner cases are generally concluded either by a coroner's report or by inquest.
-The most common method used is the "Report and Certificate of Coroner".
+The most common method used is the "Report of Investigating Coroner".

-REPORT AND CERTIFICATE OF CORONER
+REPORT OF INVESTIGATING CORONER

-The Report and Certificate of Coroner is a document outlining the results of a coroner's investigation.
+The Report of Investigating Coroner is a document outlining the results of a coroner's investigation.
 It summarizes and clarifies the facts and circumstances surrounding the death.
 The Report establishes the identity of the deceased, classifies the manner of death, and may include recommendations for the prevention of similar deaths.
-The report is completed in all death investigations with the exception of cases where an inquest is being held.
-At an inquest the jury verdict takes the place of the Report and Certificate of Coroner.
+The report is completed in all death investigations except for cases where an inquest is being held.
+At an inquest the jury verdict takes the place of the Report of Investigating Coroner.

-Recommendations are often made and are forwarded to the appropriate department, agency or person in hopes of providing information and advice that may prevent similar deaths.
-Reports and Certificates of Coroner containing recommendations are distributed as required, and responses are monitored.
+Recommendations are often made and are forwarded to the appropriate department, agency, or person in hopes of providing information and advice that may prevent similar deaths.
+Reports of Investigating Coroners containing recommendations are distributed as required, and responses are monitored.
 A synopsis of selected reports containing recommendations is attached (See Appendix "A").